RENCI/apsviz-timeseriesdb/README.md

 Add your own password.

-The create a file nameed .env.db and add the following informatio to it:
+Then create a file nameed .env.db and add the following information to it:

 POSTGRES_USER=apsviz_gauges
 POSTGRES_PASSWORD=apsviz_gauges